 My mind works in two ways: the dreamer, and the scientist.
 The scientist in me thrives on research and evidence based work.
 It grounds me in the black and white (literature, results, proof).
 Because of that, I was quickly drawn to the Gottman Method.
 Based on over 40 years of research with multiple studies and over 3000 couples, John Gottman strived to identify what makes master couples - those that survive together.
 He was among the first to research what worked in happy couples, versus what failed.
 Based on his years of research, Dr. Gottman has been able to predict how a relationship will fair with a 94% accuracy.
 His research and publications are numerous, respect of his peers is paramount.
 Now pair Dr. John Gottman with his wife, Dr. Julie Gottman, and you create a powerhouse of science and practice: they have created a scientifically based approach to couples therapy that works.

-Dr. Smithey is Indiana's only Certified Gottman Therapist!
+Dr. Smithey is Indiana's first Certified Gottman Therapist!
 To find a Gottman Therapist in your area, search here.

 How the World Works

 The very foundation of how I see the world can be labeled as a Constructivist.
 What this means, is that I believe each one of us builds (or constructs - think construction worker) our reality.
 This is based in part from our childhood and our parents - but also largely in part to our experiences, past relationships, etc. There is a definite balance of nature vs. nurture.
 What this means is that no two people can see the same thing happen and experience it the same way.